jgj9883/jgj9883/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-GC Labs
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...